-This Johnny Rodriguez Albums page is written about a song from Johnny's album titled "All I Ever Meant to Do Was Sing" and the song from the album is "That's The Way Love Goes."
+This Johnny Rodriguez Albums page refers to a song from Johnny's album titled "All I Ever Meant to Do Was Sing" and the song from the album titled, "That's The Way Love Goes."

 This was Johnny's second album released in 1973.
 The Album reached #2 on the US Country charts and produced two #1 hit songs off the album.